Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Acknowledgments

 We thank Andrey Gromov, Tianyu He, and Shubham Jain for discussions, and Paolo Glorioso, Sho Yaida, Daniel Roberts, and Darshil Doshi for detailed comments on the manuscript.
-This work is supported by an NSF CAREER grant (DMR- 1753240) and the Laboratory for Physical Sciences through the Condensed Matter Theory Center.
+We also express our gratitude to anonymous reviewers for their valuable feedback for improving the manuscript.
+This work is supported by an NSF CAREER grant (DMR1753240) and the Laboratory for Physical Sciences through the Condensed Matter Theory Center.

-\section{Experimental details:}
+\section{Experimental details}

-\paragraph{Datasets:} We considered the MNIST, Fashion-MNIST, and CIFAR-10 datasets.
+\paragraph{Datasets:} We considered the MNIST \cite{MNIST}, Fashion-MNIST \cite{FMNIST}, and CIFAR-10 \cite{CIFAR10} datasets.
 We standardized the images and used one-hot encoding for the labels.

 \paragraph{Models:}